peterstansfeld/palavo/README.md

 #### PALAVO_CONFIG=13

-If we use another Pico 2, and change the VGA_Out\*s to VGA_In\*s we can to make a VGA (6-bit logic level) - DVI Converter.
+If we use a second Pico 2, and change the VGA_Out\*s to VGA_In\*s we can to make a VGA (6-bit logic level) - DVI Converter.
 If we also lose, or move, the Infra_Red_RX we can squeeze in VGA_Out_CSYNC and VGA_Out_RGB to provide a monochrome VGA output for testing purposes.

 ```
        VGA_In_VSYNC  GP0  1                40 VBUS